nextgis/docs_ngweb/source/quick_tutorial.rst

 3. Add a style to raster layer

-After layers are loaded they may be added to a web map.
-Layers could be added in web map properties page.
-Then a web map could be displayed by address.
+After layers are loaded they should be added to a web map in web map properties page.
+Then a link to web map could be opened in a web browser.

 If there are many layers to add this operation will be easier performed with :ref:`NextGIS Manager <ngman_intro>`.